 The Community Foundation Tampa Bay, in partnership with Love IV Lawrence, St. Petersburg College, Humana, and the Louis de la Parte Florida Mental Health Institute, has launched the Mental Health First Aid Initiative to:

 Train and empower 5,000 key personnel in nonprofits, faith communities and other community settings to identify, understand and respond to signs of addictions and mental illness within the next three years.

-Mental Health First Aid (the CPR of mental health) is a national certification through the National Council for Behavioral Health that is proven effective.
+Think of Mental Health First Aid as the CPR of mental health.
+It is a national certification through the National Council for Behavioral Health that is proven to be effective.
 Peer-reviewed studies show that individuals trained in the program:

 The Community Foundation of Tampa Bay is providing the training to those who work in nonprofit organizations, faith communities and educational settings free of charge.
 The general public or businesses may access the training for a fee of $125 per person.